Stronger Random Baselines for In-Context Learning: Random baselines

 where $I$ is the regularized incomplete beta function.
 Following the general method for order statistics of discrete random variables \citep{casella2021statistical}, the probability mass function for the $t^\text{th}$ order statistic, i.e. the sample maximum, is:

 We now have a closed form for the expected maximum accuracy out of $t$ random classifiers:

-\paragraph{$\bm{p}$-values against random baselines.} For either kind of random baseline, it can be useful to compare to the \textit{distribution} of random performances rather than just the expected accuracy. $p$-values are a general tool for calculating the probability that a value drawn from a distribution is the same as or more extreme than a given value \citep{wasserman2013all}.\footnote{Note that we use this term divorced from any hypothesis testing framework.} The $p$-values for the accuracy of a classifier $h_0$ against both baselines are (details in Appendix~\ref{app:max-random}):
+\paragraph{Tail probabilities against random baselines.} For either kind of random baseline, it can be useful to compare to the \textit{distribution} of random performances rather than just the expected accuracy.
+To get the probability that random classifiers outperform a given classifier $h_0$, the tail probabilities for the accuracy of $h_0$ against both baselines are (details in Appendix~\ref{app:max-random}):